-It is essential of developing a full repertoire of drawing skills if you really want to become accomplished at drawing.
-Consider the varying levels of mark-making, and control that can be achieved when drawing, say from the wrist as opposed to the shoulder.
+Developing a full repertoire of drawing skills is essential if you want to become accomplished at drawing.
+Consider the varying levels of mark-making, and control that can be achieved when drawing, say from the wrist instead of the shoulder.
 The complete artists who wish to respond to the world around them through drawing will be able to work and control their drawings and sketches with a full range of techniques.

 Create Art With My Favourite Drawing Resources

 General Drawing Courses.
 I like Udemy if you want to develop your knowledge of drawing techniques.
 Udemy is an excellent choice due to its wide range of creative courses and excellent refund policy.
 They often have monthly discounts for new customers, which you can check here.
 Use my link.